magpiemodel/magpiemodel.github.io/_tutorials/t01_git.md

                    on your github account).
 Copy a link.
                3. Clone the repo e.g. via command line with `git clone <copied_link>`.
-               4. Change dir into your freshy created repo and type `git status` to check if it worked.
+               4. Change dir into your freshy created repo and type `git status` to check if it worked."
   - task: "Check, if there is anything to merge from the upstream repository into your fork.
            If so, merge it into your fork."
     solution: "1.
 You can use the simple way: Click "fetch upstream" on the github page or